Through my years of cooking, I’ve struggled with many things. In the beginning, one of the most annoying ones was keeping the ribs moist.

 - Be careful not to over-flavor your ribs.
 Keep the salt to a level where the taste doesn’t get messed up.
 The amount will vary depending on the rib sizes.

-- Use a water pan to keep your ribs moist while inside the smoker.
+- Use a water pan in your smoker to keep your ribs moist.

 - Let the marinade take care of the flavor while spritzing adds a topping.